3F/web.vsSBE/Examples/Artefacts.md

 #### Explanation for script above

-In 'Definitions' section we simply defined some variables for a quick access to some data, link to archiver for example:
+In 'Definitions' section simply defined some variables for a quick accessing to some data.
+Link to archiver for example:

 ```
 #!java